conan-io/docs/reference/commands/install.rst

    $ conan install . --update  # Update all packages in the graph
    $ conan install . --update=openssl  # Update only the openssl package
    $ conan install . --update=openssl --update=boost  # Update both openssl and boost packages

+Note that the ``--update`` argument will look into all the remotes specified in the command for possible newer versions, and won't stop at the first newer one found.